dcr225619/cmcTSlib/README.md

 > Run run_test for unit testing

 ### Dataset
-The dataset '000001.csv' for example usage is from https://github.com/onewaymyway/stockdata
+The dataset '000001.csv' for example usage can be downloaded from https://github.com/onewaymyway/stockdata

 ## Data Processing module
 The Data Processing Module manages financial time series data intake and preparation.
 It includes the following functions: